Coaching for Family Members

 A conversation can be like a journey.
 When you come to its end you may no longer feel like the same person.

-Sessions can involve a mixture of conversation and practice, and once we have got to know each other, you are welcome to join my regular support classes.
+Sessions may involve a combination of therapeutic conversation and practical exercises.
+Once we have got to know each other, you may also be welcome to join one of my regular support classes.

 Good conversations are not just about the words.